 Above 85% | Not commonly used for bread doughs, but some (relatively insane bakers) will be making these breads. |

-Note that when it comes to hydration, flours are not the same.
-Using an all-purpose or bread flour only in a recipe may result in a very wet dough at certain hydration, whereas if you were to put some whole-grain flour in, it may be a lot more manageable at the same hydration.
+Note that flours are not the same when it comes to hydration.
+Using all-purpose or bread flour only in a recipe may result in a very wet dough at a certain hydration, whereas if you were to put some whole-grain flour in, it might be a lot more manageable at the same hydration.
 So keep this in mind when developing a recipe.

 Use my Bread Calculator.
 It has Baker’s Math built-in

-I develop all my recipes in this tool, and it was made to support my workflow.
-If you have any suggestions for the Bread Calculator, feel free to contact me with your ideas, praise, and comments.
+I developed all my recipes in this tool, and it was made to support my workflow.
+If you have any suggestions for the Bread Calculator, please contact me with your ideas, praise, and comments.

 Please share this article on Baker’s Math on social media